yewstack/yew/README.md

     type Input = Request;
     type Output = Response;

-    // Create an instance with a link to agent's environment. fn create(link: AgentLink<Self>) -> Self {
+    // Create an instance with a link to the agent. fn create(link: AgentLink<Self>) -> Self {
         Worker { link }
     }